 We checked out several predictions for trending beverages in 2019 and have this to report: It appears consumers are demanding more healthy and/or functional beverages.
 Here are some of our favorites:

-Teas.
 According to the Top 10 Dining Trends 2019 released by Benchmark, a global hospitality company, teas are emerging as "the" beverage, with the same dedication people are giving to coffee.
 During 2019, we can expect to see more craft teas, tea cocktails, and nitro tea on tap.
 Unfamiliar with nitro tea?
 Check it out here.
-[Editor's Note: Here at Naturally Savvy, we are often found having a cup of tea from our sponsor, Bigelow Tea, pretty much every morning and/or afternoon.]
+[Editor's Note: Here at Naturally Savvy, we are often found having a cup of tea from our sponsor, Bigelow Tea, almost every morning and/or afternoon.]

-Vegetable protein powders.
 Yes, they have been around for a while (pea, soy, and lentein [water lentils protein]), but they are set to boom during 2019.
 These powders can be easily added to beverages, and provide a creamy texture, fiber, protein, and many nutrients that can help nutritional needs in a convenient way.

-Bring in the tart.
 Consumers will be treated to more tart beverages, such as those that contain hibiscus or apple cider vinegar.
 These products are gaining popularity as consumers have eagerly embraced IPA sours and kombucha.
 [We love Uncle Matt's Kombucha.
 Check their store locator to see if they carry it in stores near you.]

-Nondairy beverages.
 We may see a rise in the consumption of certain nondairy beverages.
 Although these drink options, such as those made from almonds, coconut, and soy are popular, consumers are expected to flock to beverages made from flaxseed, hazelnuts, quinoa, macadamia nuts, and pecans.

-Nootropic drinks.
 The term "nootropics" hasn't been around too long; it was first mentioned in 1972 by Romanian chemist and psychologist Corneliu E. Giurgea to explain substances that didn't have "a proper definition according to their functions."
 These ingredients—both synthetic and natural—have been creeping into our food and beverage supplies gradually over the past few years, and 2019 is expected to be an especially good year for the introduction of novel nootropic beverages.
 Synthetic substances such as iodine, theanine, choline, taurine, and magnesium will share containers with natural ingredients such as grapeseed extract, kava, ginseng, St. John's wort, lemon balm, artichoke extract, and green tea.

-CBD-infused beverages.
 In a recent New Hope Network report it was noted how the non-psychotropic compound CBD (cannabidiol) has been easing its way into a number of beverages and that we can expect to see more of them.
 The trend is for CBD in cold-brew coffees, teas, lemonade, and beer, but also check out the shelves for CBD-infused wine, cola, coconut water, sparking tonics, and more.
 Want to try CBD, try our sponsor Barlean's CBD hemp oil.

 Which beverage trends are you going to try and follow?